 We understand that a variety of factors may contribute to low academic performance in courses.
 We certainly consider your GPA, but we will also consider the rigor of coursework, trend of grades and more.

 You can respond to the following question in the PTCAS application to provide context related to periods of lower academic performance: ‘Does my academic record accurately portray my capabilities?’

-It may be useful to use a GPA calculator to calculate your cumulative GPA and math/science/movement science GPA.
+It may be useful to use a GPA calculator to calculate your cumulative GPA.
 It may also be useful to figure out how many courses you would need to take to boost your GPA.